MicrosoftDocs/Viva/Viva/learning/configure-successfactors-content-source.md

 3. Fill in the following parameters in the PARTNER_EXTRACT configuration.
 To edit the partner extract configuration in SuccessFactors, you'll need **Edit System Configuration** workflow permission in SuccessFactors.

-    - customer notification email for all job status
+    - Customer notification email for all job status
         - defaultJob.email=

     - Partner1
         - PartnerID maximum length is 10 characters.
-This can be your LMS tenant ID. partners1.partnerID=
+This ID can be your LMS tenant ID. partners1.partnerID=

     - EncryptionKey is the PGP public encryption key, which is the entire section between BEGIN PGP PUBLIC KEY BLOCK and END PGP PUBLIC KEY BLOCK